TimPigden/TimPigden.github.io/_pages/zio-http4s/intro.md

 title: ZIO, Http4s, Auth, Codecs and zio-test
 description: Examples of use of ZIO with the http4s library, illustrating http4s authentication, custom codes and testing with zio-test
 ---
+# Updated for ZIO 1.0.0-RC18-2 and HTTP4s 0.21.3

+This has been updated for latest zio and http4s.
+There is also an intermediate zio rC18-2 + http4s 0.20.21 in the github on an obviously named branch.

+The document is an update which I've pushed out in a slightly hurried manner.
+If there are any errors relating to residual stuff from previous releases please drop me a line and I'll fix.
+The source code compiles and runs.

 ### Why Another ZIO/Http4s Client Example?

 There are a couple of sample projects already in existence showing you how to use zio with http4s as a server.
 So why another?